2 Kings 17:22

 - Darby Bible

-For the children of Israel walked in all the sins of Jeroboam which he did; they departed not from them;
+And the children of Israel walked in all the sins of Jeroboam, which he had done: and they departed not from them,

 The children of Israel walked in all the sins of Jeroboam which he did; they didn't depart from them;